 A watch service procedure is designed to ensure that every timepiece leaving our workshop complies with its original functional and aesthetic specifications.
 Each movement is completely overhauled and each case and bracelet is meticulously cleaned.
 Timekeeping accuracy and water-resistance are rigorously tested to guarantee the level of quality and reliability you naturally expect from a horologist.

 A.J.
 Watch Repairs services all styles of mechanical wind-up/automatic , as well as quartz timepieces.

 Clocks of all types are also catered for.

 All repairs are carried out onsite by our qualified watchmakers and come with 12 months guarantee on all major repairs.
 Being an authorized service center for various brands, means the job is done by us in our purpose built workshop, which is situated just upstairs from our retail store.

 The Witschi Watch Expert IV was specially designed for co-axial and other special calibers.

 Because you like to have fun in the water, we utilize factory grade pressure test equipment, to test for those pesky leaks.

-Like this sigma that you will see when you drop by.
+Like Witschi and Sigma that you can see when you are in store.